-- Be sure to read the passages and TDA question carefully. - Use the Writer's Checklist to help you plan, write, and proofread your response. - You may look back at the passages to help you type your response.

-If you use scratch paper to plan your response or write a rough draft, be sure to type your final response in the space provided.
+- Use the Writer's Checklist to help you plan, write, and proofread your response. - You may look back at the passage(s) to help you write your response. - If you use scratch paper to plan your response or write a rough draft, be sure to write your final response in the space provided.